BTS’ Jimin is Dior’s new global brand ambassador

-In another instance of a luxury fashion label turning to Korean stars to be the face of their brand, French fashion maison Dior has signed BTS icon Jimin as their new global ambassador.
+French fashion maison Dior has signed BTS icon Jimin as their new global ambassador.
+It’s not the first time a Korean idol is appointed the face of a global brand, and certainly won’t be the last.

 The announcement came on 16 January as Dior shared a series of images on Instagram, where the K-pop idol is seen sporting signature Dior sportswear-inspired ensembles, exuding his charismatic personality.